Optimize and Free Up Hosting Disk Space | HostGator Support

 Review any media used for your website and remove items that are no longer needed.

-If your inodes usage is high and you use HostGator's webmail, clean your email folders like junk/spam and trash.
-Email is a file that counts towards the inodes usage on your hosting account.
+If your inodes usage is high and you use HostGator's webmail, clean your email folders, including junk/spam and trash.
+Email is a file that counts towards your hosting account's inode usage.

-After making the following recommendation, and you still have an issue with your disk space, we highly recommend upgrading your plan.
-Need additional assistance in upgrading your plan?
+Need further assistance?
 HostGator's support is here to help.
 Just reach out to us via phone or chat!